care-group/IMPINJ-RFID-MongoDB-Data-Collector/README.md

 ### Environment

 You will require Apache Ant, an up-to-date Java runtime environemt (JRE), and a local install of MongoDB server.
-You **must** start an instance of MongoDB server *before* running DCM.
+You **must** start an instance of MongoDB server *before* running this tool.

 ### Tags